 What you need to know about Lyme disease

-Lyme disease is already an epidemic across many parts of the United States, and cases doubled between 2005 and 2015.
+Lyme disease is already an epidemic across many parts of the United States, and cases between 2005 and 2015.
 Although it’s most prevalent in the Northeast, Midwest, and West Coast, it’s been found in all 50 states.